TzerNanLinStudio/LeetCode/Algorithm/Two Sum.md

 # 1. Problem

-The name of the problem is Two Sum on LeetCode.
+The description of the problem is on LeetCode.
 Please refer to [the link](https://leetcode.com/problems/two-sum/?envType=list&envId=ol6q4f5j).

 # 2. Solution

+There are three versions in different programming language.

 ## 2.1.
 C++